ludocode/onramp/docs/virtual-machine.md

 The **read** syscall is used to read from files and from the input stream.
 When called on the input stream, it is intended to read interactive input (from a user) or the output of another program being streamed (or piped) to it.

 The `count` argument in r2 must be non-zero.
 The VM is allowed to assume it is never zero.
 (For example, the VM may ignore the count and always read exactly one byte.
 This would be inefficient but would nonetheless be a correct implementation.)

+The maximum number of bytes that can be read is 2147483647 (2^31-1) bytes, as larger sizes would have the high bit set which would be interpreted as an error.
+The VM reads at most this number or `count`, whichever is smaller.

 If bytes are available, the VM must read at least one byte, but may read less than the number of bytes requested.
 In this case it returns a non-zero number of bytes read.